stormpath/stormpath-framework-spec/cookie-authentication.md

 If the request cannot be authenticated, how to respond will depend on the content preference of the request:

-* `text/html` - respond with a 302 redirect to the login view, with the requested **relative** URL path provided as the `?next=/path` parameter.
-Do not allow absolute URLs in this parameter, as this is an open redirect vulnerability.
+* `text/html` - respond with a 302 redirect to the login view, and preserve the current URL so the user can be redirected to their original destination after login.
+If possible, use built-in features of the host framework to do this securely; otherwise, use a secure method of passing the destination URL forward.

 * `application/json` - respond with `401 Unauthorized` and an empty body.